shashwatb14/piano/README.md

-# Piano
+# piano
 🎹 A virtual playable piano

-## Features
+## features
-- Ability to play multiple chords at once!
+- ability to play multiple chords at once!
-- Adjust volume and toggle labels
+- adjust volume and toggle labels
 - 2 hidden songs that will play after playing a specific combination of keys!

-**Disclaimer** - might be laggy online
+**disclaimer** - might be laggy online